ekubay/Data-warehouse_DBT_Airflow/README.md

 >
 > - [Email](mailto:axutec14@gmail.com), [GitHub](https://github.com/ekubay), [LinkedIn](https://www.linkedin.com/in/ekubay/)

-## Show us your support
+## Show your support

-> Give us a ⭐ if you like this project, and also feel free to contact us at any moment.
+> Give a ⭐ if you like this project, and also feel free to contact us at any moment.